getify/You-Dont-Know-JS/types & grammar/ch2.md

 `Array#slice(..)` with no parameters by default makes an entire (shallow) copy of the `array`.
 So, we pass in a reference only to the copied `array`, and thus `foo(..)` cannot affect the contents of `a`.

-To do the reverse -- pass a scalar primitive value in a way where its value updates can be seen, kinda like a reference -- you have to wrap the value in another compound primitive (`object`, `array`, etc) which *can* be passed by reference:
+To do the reverse -- pass a scalar primitive value in a way where its value updates can be seen, kinda like a reference -- you have to wrap the value in another compound value (`object`, `array`, etc) which *can* be passed by reference:

 ```js
 function foo(wrapper) {